Continuing Education Activity

 Hepatitis E

-Hepatitis E viral infection accounts for 70,000 deaths and 3000 stillbirths yearly.[16]
+HEV affects about 20.1 million new infections.
+HEV infection is prevalent in developing countries.
+HEV infection accounts for 70,000 deaths and 3000 stillbirths yearly.[16]
 Pregnant women in the second and third trimesters are mostly affected during epidemics.
-The mortality rate as high as 5% to 25%.
-There is a higher mortality rate in pregnant women who progressed to fulminant hepatitis.
+The mortality rate is as high as 5% to 25%, and a higher mortality rate is associated with pregnant women who progressed to fulminant hepatitis.

 History and Physical